 By Lieff Cabraser Attorney Avery Halfon

 The cultural impact of Harvey Weinstein’s criminal conviction for felony sex crimes may be broader than any other in years.
-As the revelations of his abuse were the spark that ignited the #MeToo movement, his guilty verdict symbolizes a formal recognition how much sexual misconduct matters, how it happens, and the harm it causes.
+As the revelations of his abuse were the spark that ignited the #MeToo movement, his guilty verdict symbolizes a formal recognition of how much sexual misconduct matters, how it happens, and the harm it causes.
 It may spur more potential individual and institutional offenders to “get it” and behave differently—not only because it may signal a more concrete risk of consequences, but because it may help those potential offender internalize why they should change their individual conduct or institutional culture to prevent sexual misconduct in the first place.
 As I wrote recently, both research and anecdotal evidence shows that such understanding and prevention is exactly what victims value most.

 But Weinstein’s criminal conviction is an outlier, of course.
 Most criminal prosecution does not have cultural resonance like his, and without that broader impact—or much focus on moving individual offenders or their enablers to recognize the harm they caused and change their behavior—it often does not satisfy victims.
 Alternatives like civil litigation, restorative justice, and truth and reconciliation can better achieve victims’ goals if tailored to meet them.